biogo/hts/proposal/cram.md

 ```

 The difference from the `hts/bam` API is the requirement of the `reference` argument to the constructor.
-Note that extracting the sequence is costly, especially in CRAM.
+Extracting the sequence is costly, especially in CRAM.
 While the `Omit` method in `hts/bam`
 provides a global level of control over if this cost is incurred, we may wish to add a finer level
 `Record.Sequence(r *sam.Reference)` method so that the user has full control over exactly when
 to incur this cost.
+We will also want control over base-qualities since it is a common use to extracting
+tags without needing access to the base sequence or qualities.

 If the `sam.Reference` must be passed to the `Sequence()` method, then the `cram.NewReader` function would not
 need that value.